Generalized Kahler Taub-NUTs and Two Exceptional Instantons: Introduction

-{\bf Remark}.
-All toric scalar-flat metrics on the $\mathcal{O}(-k)$ bundles over $\mathbb{P}^1$ are now known as well; they were written down in \cite{AS} and the results of \cite{W} show that these are all such metrics.
-In \cite{AS} is was shown exactly which of these are Einstein.
-Of course the ALE Einstein metrics were already known \cite{K}.
-It would be interesting to learn more about the non-Einstein metrics on these spaces, in particular which of them are ALF---a reasonable conjecture is that these are precisely the multi-Taub-NUTs and the multi-Eguchi-Hanson instantons (that is, precisely the hyperk\"ahler instantons).
-All of the $O(-k)$ metrics have identical polytopes, up to affine recombination of $\varphi^1$, $\varphi^2$, so one would like specific criteria, in terms of properties of the metric polytope itself, for how the different $\mathcal{O}(-k)$ bundles are distinguished, and also which polytope metrics correspond to actual instantons.
+\begin{rem} In this paper we study toric instantons on $\mathbb{C}\times\mathbb{C}$, but toric scalar-flat metrics on the $\mathcal{O}(-l)$ bundles over $\mathbb{P}^1$ are known as well, and were written down in \cite{AS}.
+There it was shown exactly which of these are Einstein: precisely the multi-Taub-NUT and multi-Eguchi-Hanson metrics.
+Of course in the ALE case the Einstein metrics were already known to Kronheimer \cite{K}.
+It would be interesting to learn more about the K\"ahler non-Einstein metrics on these spaces, and in particular what their asymptotics are.
+A reasonable conjecture is that they are asymptotically identical to the metrics studied in this paper. \end{rem}

+\begin{rem} Just as there is an ``exceptional Taub-NUT" metric there should be an ``exceptional Eguchi-Hanson'' metric and the like; one for each total space $O(-l)$. \end{rem}

+\begin{rem} We use the phrase ``affine recombination'' several times, but there is a delicate point here, as affine recombination can be done in two similar ways that have an important difference.
+First, given two potential functions $\varphi^1$, $\varphi^2$, we may recombine them, without altering anything important about the manifold, by any constant-coefficient affine transformation

+So long as the coefficients are constant and the $2\times2$ matrix is in $GL(2,\mathbb{R})$, we still retain two independent symplectomorphic Killing fields $\widetilde{\mathcal{X}}^i=J\nabla\widetilde\varphi{}^i$.
+The polytope itself has been altered by a translation and a planar $GL(2,\mathbb{R})$ transformation, but nothing about the manifold's or the polytope's metric or curvature has changed, except in its coordinate expression.
+Volumetric normal coordinates $x$, $y$ are then created, and the theory proceeds as usual.

+On the other had one might create the isothermal coordinates $x$, $y$ first, and then change the potentials $\varphi^1$, $\varphi^2$ without changing $x$, $y$.
+In this case the metric {\it does} change: it is multiplied by the determinant of the coefficient matrix, as can be seen by equation (\ref{EqnsMetricAndSectionalOnPolytope}).
+The metric is unchanged only if the coefficient matrix is in $SL(2,\mathbb{R})$.